Buddhism: Insight and knowledge

 Prajñā (Sanskrit) or paññā (Pāli) is wisdom, or knowledge of the true nature of existence.
 Another term which is associated with prajñā and sometimes is equivalent to it is vipassanā (Pāli) or vipaśyanā (Sanskrit), which is often translated as "insight".
 In Buddhist texts, the faculty of insight is often said to be cultivated through the four establishments of mindfulness.
 In the early texts, Paññā is included as one of the "five faculties" (indriya) which are commonly listed as important spiritual elements to be cultivated (see for example: AN I 16).
 Paññā along with samadhi, is also listed as one of the "trainings in the higher states of mind" (adhicittasikkha).

 The Buddhist tradition regards ignorance (avidyā), a fundamental ignorance, misunderstanding or mis-perception of the nature of reality, as one of the basic causes of dukkha and samsara.
 Overcoming this ignorance is part of the path to awakening.
 This overcoming includes the contemplation of impermanence and the non-self nature of reality, and this develops dispassion for the objects of clinging, and liberates a being from dukkha and saṃsāra.

 Prajñā is important in all Buddhist traditions.
 It is variously described as wisdom regarding the impermanent and not-self nature of dharmas (phenomena), the functioning of karma and rebirth, and knowledge of dependent origination.
 Likewise, vipaśyanā is described in a similar way, such as in the Paṭisambhidāmagga, where it is said to be the contemplation of things as impermanent, unsatisfactory and not-self.

-Devotion

-Most forms of Buddhism "consider saddhā (Sanskrit: śraddhā), 'trustful confidence' or 'faith', as a quality which must be balanced by wisdom, and as a preparation for, or accompaniment of, meditation."
-Because of this devotion (Sanskrit: bhakti; Pali: bhatti) is an important part of the practice of most Buddhists.
-Devotional practices include ritual prayer, prostration, offerings, pilgrimage, and chanting.
-Buddhist devotion is usually focused on some object, image or location that is seen as holy or spiritually influential.
-Examples of objects of devotion include paintings or statues of Buddhas and bodhisattvas, stupas, and bodhi trees.

-Public group chanting for devotional and ceremonial is common to all Buddhist traditions and goes back to ancient India where chanting aided in the memorisation of the orally transmitted teachings.
-Rosaries called malas are used in all Buddhist traditions to count repeated chanting of common formulas or mantras such as the Mani mantra or the nembutsu.
-Buddhist chanting can thus be a group or private devotional practice which leads to tranquility, faith, accumulation of merit and communicates the Buddhist teachings.